younise/demo/_posts/2020-12-10-adfs-vcf-vc-nsxt-vrealize.md

 #### Import the Certificate for Microsoft Active Directory Federation Services to the vCenter Server

 Starting in vSphere 7.0 Update 1, you can register the certificate to the Trusted Root Certificates Store (also called the VMware Endpoint Certificate Store, or VECS) instead of importing to the Java Keystore required for vSphere 7.0.
-The Jave Keystore will continue to function, however, vCenter Server is standardizing on using the Trusted Root Certificates Store.
+The Java Keystore will continue to function, however, vCenter Server is standardizing on using the Trusted Root Certificates Store.

 1. Log in with the vSphere Client to the vCenter Server.